 With that in mind, is it too much to ask that passengers be able to place and edit orders from a mobile app (or at the very least, seatback device), where airlines can add inventory dynamically and deliver personalized offers with support for mobile payments and ‘pay with points’?
-That’s the kind of passenger experience we envisioned when building the new airline commerce platform.
+That’s the kind of passenger experience we envisioned when building the new airline travel personalization platform.

 Airline Retail for the Connected Traveler

 Airlines haven’t been able to ‘digitize’ the cabin the way they’ve digitized the cockpit.
 Fortunately, passengers don’t have to fly planes safely – they just need an airline app that works intuitively and makes their journey easier.
 Data analytics is the ‘missing element’ that will allow airlines to think like retailers and automate behavioral economics tactics like the “middle option.”